namshi/namshi.github.com/source/team/index.markdown

     University.
 His goal at Namshi is to turn data into information, and information into insights.

-*   ##<div id="Sarah Mujeeb">Sarah Mujeeb</div>
-    {% img left team /images/sarah.png Sarah Mujeeb %}
-    **Sarah Mujeeb** is a Senior Business Intelligence Analyst at Namshi, having joined the firm in 2012.
-A finance graduate, she is also currently pursuing her Masters in Applied Finances.
-    She thinks working with numbers is fun and enjoys being able to turn sets of data into identifiable patterns and trends.
-    She also believes that one of the most exciting aspects of her line of work is that it is fast paced and always evolving.
-A big foodie, in her free time, you would probably find her discovering new food joints or out exploring the country.

 # Product management

 *   ##<div id="Razan Bilwani">Razan Bilwani</div>